IT’S A STRIKE!

-Our awesome Patreon donors have spoken!
-This week, they would like for us to answer this question…
+Our awesome Patreon donors therefore requested we answer this question…

 What’s the deal with unions?
 Because I’ve heard they’re amazing, corrupt, empowering, exploitative, equalizing, and expensive.
 What’s the truth?